harrisonchiu/dogid-api/README.md

 The purpose of this API is to allow anyone (although specifically targeted for DogID users) to easily and **voluntarily** send different dog breed images along with the correct label.
-This helps expands the dog breed dataset and increases the amount of training data that neural networks can train off of.
+This helps expands the dog breed dataset and increases the amount of training data that neural networks can train off of (publicly available dog breed datasets are currently quite dissapointing in the number of images).
 A large training dataset is essential for improving neural networks' accuracy.

-It is made public for transparency on the data stored and to allow anyone to use image dataset, therefore send POST/PUT requests to API cautiously!
+It is made public for transparency on the data stored and to allow anyone to use image dataset.
+Therefore, send HTTP requests or any interactions with API cautiously!

+Anyone is allowed to add any type of data and the encoded base64 strings could be dangerous data.
+We do NOT condone this type of behaviour.
+We are also NOT responsible for any damages nor any wrong doings for any interactions with the database or APIs.

 The expanded dataset will help improve our dog breed neural network, [DogID Model (https://github.com/harrisonchiu/dogid-model)](https://github.com/harrisonchiu/dogid-model).